Cliffs Of Moher County Clare, Ireland Travel Guide

 This meticulously restored 15th-century castle highlights medieval Irish life.
 The adjacent Folk Park portrays authentic 19th-century rural Irish life.

-These options present logical next steps and routes for journeys longer than a single day.
+These options present logical what to do next and routes for journeys longer than a single day.

 After the Cliffs, consider journeying south along the Wild Atlantic Way into County Kerry.